Up to 60% off sofas & mattresses — limited‑time deals.

 • Tailored tufting and tapered legs for a refined, transitional look

-• Tight seat/back that stays composed and supportive
+• Tight seat and back that stay composed and supportive

-• Strong long-term ownership appeal for shape retention
+• Strong long-term appeal if shape retention matters to you

 • Alternatives to consider

-• Crate & Barrel Axis II Sofa: deeper, more lounge-driven comfort
+• Crate & Barrel Axis sofa: deeper cushions and a more lounge-driven sit

-• Pottery Barn Pearce Roll Arm Sofa: softer family-room vibe and relaxed lounging
+• Pottery Barn Pearce Roll Arm Sofa: classic roll-arm styling with a broader size range

 Burton James Bentley Sofa